clingo.control

 Module containing the Control class responsible for grounding and solving.

-The first example shows the most straightforward way to ground and solve a small test program:
+The example shows the most straightforward way to ground and solve a small test program:

 >>> from clingo.core import Library